cornernote/yii-email-module/README.md

 		'emailManager' => array(
 			// path to the EmailManager class
 			'class' => 'email.components.EmailManager',

+			// path to the SwiftMailer lib folder 'swiftMailerPath' => '/path/to/vendor/swiftmailer/swiftmailer/lib',

 			// set this to false in production to improve performance 'fromEmail' => 'webmaster@your.dom.ain',